 Nephrotic Syndrome (NS) is a condition associated with increased loss of protein into the urine resulting in tissue swelling and eventually development of edemas.
 The edemas can develop in the hands, feet, ankles, and face.
 Edemas can even develop in the lungs where it is associated with dyspnea (shortness of breath).

-AP1189 is being tested in an exploratory, randomized, double-blind, multicenter, placebo controlled P2a study with repeated once-daily 100 mg dosing for 28 days to assess the safety, tolerability, pharmacokinetics, and efficacy of AP1189.
-The study population will consist of patients with idiopathic membranous nephropathy (iMN) who are on ACE inhibitor or angiotensin II receptor blocker treatment.
+Resomelagon (AP1189) is being tested in an exploratory, randomized, double-blind, multicenter, placebo-controlled Phase 2a study with repeated once-daily 100 mg dosing to assess the safety, tolerability, pharmacokinetics, and efficacy of resomelagon (AP1189).
+The study population consists of patients with iMN with severe proteinuria who are on an ACE inhibitor or angiotensin II receptor blocker treatment.

 In July 2022, the company submitted a protocol amendment which was approved in September.
 This amendment introduces the new oral tablet as well as a longer 3-month dosing duration.
 The benefit of this redesign is that it increases the likelihood to show significant treatment effect on urinary protein excretion, the main efficacy read-out in the study, and increase patient compliance as a once-daily dosing with a tablet is much more convenient than daily intake of an oral suspension.
 The figure

 below provides an overview of the design of the iMN clinical trial.